 For all these places, plan a road trip only if you have good drivers in your group experienced in driving for long hours; and at least 3 weeks to spend.
 If not, then best book a flight to Ladakh; and rent a private cab there.
 If you were coming from somewhere in Northeast, like Guwahati, it would make sense to book a flight rather than making the entire journey by road.
 The only problem is that you will have to take a connecting flight but it will save you a lot of time.
 If you booked your ticket a little in advance, flight cost would almost come out to be equal to what you will spend on fuel if went by road.
 If a flight is completely out of budget, take a look at available trains for Delhi or Chandigarh or other nearby cities.

-FAQs about How to reach Leh Ladakh
+FAQs about reaching Leh Ladakh

 Now let me answer a few questions that I most often receive about reaching Ladakh.